Niclas70/Solar-Plant-Forecaster/Solar Plant Forecaster - Implementation.md

-# Solar Plant Forecaster - Implmentation
+# Solar Plant Forecaster - Implementation
-Use machine learning to forecast energy production based on weather prognosis and sun angle parameters.
+In this implementation machine learning was used to forecast energy production based on weather prognosis and sun angle parameters.

+This is a final thesis work of the course Building AI.

 ## Input parameters